indexzero/vlurp/README.md

 # `vlurp === (vibes && slurp) // true`

-A fun CLI tool to quickly clone GitHub repositories and gists without using git.
+A fun CLI tool to quickly slurp vibe(ish) files from GitHub repositories and gists.

 ## Installation